-Every organization must be using artificial intelligence (AI) in some (more or less) mature way to make the most out of all that data now, right?
+Every organization must be using AI in some (more or less) mature way to make the most out of all that big data now, right?
 Not really.
 The market for machine learning-based intelligence is still in its infancy a survey says – and the challenges of data professionals are an important factor.

 Most data professionals indicate that cleaning and organizing data is still the main challenge in their field.
 It indeed seems that the ‘good old’ 80/20 ratio of data science is still alive and kicking after many years.